Types of Tests

 You will be asked to wear comfortable clothes and shoes.
 In general, you will be asked not to eat or drink anything after midnight.
 You may take your medicines with sips of water unless otherwise instructed.

-You may not have any intake of caffeine 24 hours prior to the test.
+caffeine 24 hours prior to the test.
 Caffeine is in food and beverages such as all regular and decaffeinated coffees or teas, all chocolate products, Cokes, Pepsi, Mountain Dew, and certain pain relievers.
 These are just a few examples.
 Please read your labels carefully.
 The test will have to be canceled if you have consumed any caffeine.

 How long does it take?